callstack/react-native-ios-kit/docs/theme.md

 };
 ```

-Each key of Theme can be overriden and that theme injected into `ThemeProvider` component.
+Each key of Theme can be overridden and that theme injected into `ThemeProvider` component.

 For usage examples see [Customization](customization.html).